LakeinLove/Mage-The-Awakening/Magic/Spells/Disciple/Stealing Fire.md

 ---

-The subject of this spell, who must be a Sleeper, temporarily becomes a Sleepwalker with all that entails.
+The subject of this spell, who must be a [[Sleepers|Sleeper]], temporarily becomes a Sleepwalker with all that entails.

-Any breaking points due to witnessing magic and [[Quiescence]] effects the subject would normally suffer are held in abeyance until the spell’s Duration expires, only to come crashing down all at once when the spell ends.
+Any [[Breaking Point|breaking points]] due to witnessing magic and [[Quiescence]] effects the subject would normally suffer are held in abeyance until the spell’s Duration expires, only to come crashing down all at once when the spell ends.